Emperor Penguin vs Western Rockhopper Penguin

 Which is bigger, Emperor Penguin or Western Rockhopper Penguin?

-The Emperor Penguin is larger, standing up to 130cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Emperor Penguin is larger, standing up to 130 cm tall and weighing up to 45 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Emperor Penguin or Western Rockhopper Penguin?